eosnetworkfoundation/eos-evm-contract/docs/public_testnet_deployment_plan.md

 Send EVM tokens from the initial account to participant accounts.

-Use [the token distribution script](https://github.com/eosnetworkfoundation/TrustEVM/blob/main/peripherals/token_distribution/distribute_to_accounts.py) to distribute tokens to initial EVM accounts:
+Use the token distribution script, [distribute_to_accounts.py](https://github.com/eosnetworkfoundation/TrustEVM/blob/main/peripherals/token_distribution/distribute_to_accounts.py), to distribute tokens to the initial EVM accounts:

 #### Prepare The Account Balance CSV File

-You need to list all the account balances in a csv file, without the header row, where the first column represents the account name and the second column respresents the balance number in decimal, such as:
+You need to list all the account balances in a `.csv` file, without the header row, where the first column represents the account name and the second column respresents the balance number in decimal, such as:

 ```
 0x00000000219ab540356cbb839cbe05303d7705fa,14708999007718564869804029